nix-community/nixvim/CONTRIBUTING.md

 Most of the tests of Nixvim consist of creating a Neovim derivation with the supplied Nixvim configuration, and then trying to execute Neovim to check for any output.
 All output is considered to be an error.

-The tests are located in the [tests/test-sources](tests/test-sources) directory, and should be added to a file in the same hierarchy than the repository.
-For example if a plugin is defined in `./plugins/ui/foo.nix` the test should be added in `./tests/test-sources/ui/foo.nix`.
+The tests are located in the [tests/test-sources](tests/test-sources) directory, and should be added to a file in the same hierarchy as the repository.
+For example, if a plugin is defined in `./plugins/ui/foo.nix`, the test should be added in `./tests/test-sources/plugins/ui/foo.nix`.

 Tests can either be a simple attribute set, or a function taking `{pkgs}` as an input.
 The keys of the set are configuration names, and the values are a Nixvim configuration.